Computable Cross Norm in Tensor Networks and Holography: Discussion

-\paragraph{Open Questions} Let us conclude with a list of other open questions: \begin{itemize} \item The CFT answer is well-defined for $n<1/2$, whereas the naive RTN computation reveals a square-root branch-cut below $n=1/2$.
-It would be interesting to understand the nature of this branch-cut in RTN.
-Moreover, it would be interesting to understand the validity of our proposed analytic continuation in other holographic settings (especially for $n<1$). \item It would be illustrative to see how the full CFT answer emerges in RTN once we sum over all possible fixed-area states.
-This may help understand better tensor network models of holography (for instance, see Refs.~\cite{Cheng:2022ori,negativity}). \item For $n=1/2$, $Z_n$ is equal to CCNR, whereas for $n=1$ it yields the purity of the state.
-It would be interesting to understand the interpretation of $Z_n$ for more general $n$. \item It is well known that thermal AdS and BTZ are not the only solutions of three-dimensional gravity.
-There is a whole family parametrized by the group $SL(2,\mathbb{Z})$ \cite{Dijkgraaf:2000fq,Kraus:2006wn}.
-In our case of pure imaginary $\tau$ all other saddles are subdominant.
-Nevertheless, it would be interesting to see if they have some relevance here, especially near the phase transition. \end{itemize}
+Let us conclude with a list of other open questions: \begin{itemize} \item We computed the leading contribution to the CCNR at large $c$, which has a universal form.
+It would be interesting to analyze subleading quantum corrections in some examples by computing the one-loop determinants. \item As we saw, the CFT result is well-defined for $n<1/2$, whereas the na\"ive random tensor network computation reveals a square-root branch cut below $n=1/2$.
+It would be interesting to understand the nature of this branch cut in the random tensor network calculation.
+Moreover, it would be interesting to understand the validity of our proposed analytic continuation in other holographic settings, especially for $n<1$. \item It would be illustrative to see how the full CFT answer emerges in random tensor network once we sum over all possible fixed-area states.
+This may help understand better tensor network models of holography (for instance, see \cite{dong2023rtn,dong2024entanglementnegativityreplicasymmetry,Cheng:2022ori}). \item The R\'enyi CCNR at certain values of $n$ is related to other known information quantities.
+Apart from the CCNR at $n = 1/2$, it is also equal to the purity when $n=1$ and related to the multipartite measure studied in \cite{Penington:2022dhr} when $n = 2$.
+It would be interesting to understand whether any such relations exist for other values of $n$. \item It is well-known that thermal AdS and BTZ are not the only solutions of three-dimensional gravity; there is a whole family parametrized by the group $SL(2,\mathbb{Z})$ \cite{Dijkgraaf:2000fq,Kraus:2006wn}.
+In our case of purely imaginary $\tau$ all other saddles are subdominant.
+Nevertheless, it would be interesting to see if they have some relevance here, especially near the phase transition. \item The CCNR is not a useful diagnostic of entanglement for subregions in quantum field theory due to the presence of UV divergences.
+It would be interesting to study the CCNR in setups where it is manifestly finite, for example in multiboundary wormholes. \item Finally, through \eqref{eq:CCNR-reflected-relation} our CFT expression for R\'enyi CCNR gives a prediction for $S_R^{(2,n)}$ in the vacuum state of two-dimensional CFTs.
+It would be interesting to compare this answer with an explicit calculation of $S_R^{(2,n)}$ in CFT using the monodromy method.
+In particular, in two-dimensional large-$c$ CFTs we can give an explicit expression for the entire range of cross-ratio. \end{itemize}